 All Directors are provided with directors' fees and additional fees for undertaking responsibilities as Chairman of the Board.
 The aggregate amount of directors' fees to be paid to the Directors is subject to the approval of the shareholders at the annual general meeting.
-Non-Executive Directors are also remunerated with meeting allowances.
+Non-Executive Directors are also remunerated with meeting allowances and other medical health claims.
 The Company reimburses all expenses incurred by the Directors, where relevant, in the course of carrying out their duties as Directors.